RyGoy/My-Accountant-Broker-Bot/README.md

 ---
 #### Getting Your Keys
 ---
-This was probably one of the simplest steps, Just follow along above and make sure that the keys are wrapped in `'`quotes`'` after the `=` sign, or the program will not run.
+This was probably one of the simplest steps, just follow along above and make sure that the keys are wrapped in `'`quotes`'` after the `=` sign, or the program will not run.

 Open the config.py file using nano.
 Add the API keys you collected to the contents of the file manually.